jdittrich/userNeedResearchBook/text/communicateResults.md

 A good framework for writing scenarios is asking yourself these questions:

--   **Person**: Who is the main person in the scenario? **Motivations**: Why
+- **Person**: Who is the main person in the scenario?
--   does this person what he/she does?
-What is the motivation? **Activities**:
+- **Motivations**: Why does this person what he/she does?
+What is the motivation?
--   What are the actions of the person and how are they done? **Context**: Where
+- **Activities**: What are the actions of the person and how are they done?
--   and When does the scenario take place?
+- **Context**: Where and When does the scenario take place?

-Answer them in your scenario.
+Answer them in your scenario:

 > Annika studies media culture and needs to finish here homework on »Cultural subconceptualist theory in the works of Koons« in order to hand the homework in on time.
-She goes to the library to see if the book on »Capitalism in the works of Rushdie« by Andreas Geoffrey contains arguments supporting her view on the structuralist paradigm. > > She enters the library and walks up to one of the computers standing in the corners of the library's halls. > > She wants to look up the name of the author, but she notes that she forgot the copy of the book that referenced the work.
+She goes to the library to see if the book on »Capitalism in the works of Rushdie« by Andreas Geoffrey contains arguments supporting her view on the structuralist paradigm.
+>
+> She enters the library and walks up to one of the computers standing in the corners of the library's halls.
+> She wants to look
+up the name of the author, but she notes that she forgot the copy of the book that referenced the work.
 She still knows that »Rusdie« or »Rushdie« was in the title of the book she needs.
 After several trials she finds the right spelling